How much does an Oscar nomination cost?Martin Tripp 24th January 2019

 Roma cost $15m and took, er, $217,000 in a limited cinema release, an earnings ratio of 0.014x production costs – or, more straightforwardly, a loss of $14.8m.
 It is estimated that Netflix has spent an additional $25m on promoting the film ensure an Oscar or two.
 Clearly, Netflix has a different ambition in mind rather than profit: it wants to be taken seriously as a filmmaker, and it wants to attract subscribers to its VOD service.
 It remains to be seen how effective Roma is in this latter ambition compared to (say) their acquisition of The Crown or Birdbox; we suspect these may be more cost effective.

 The average cost of making the films nominated for Best Picture this year was $52m; they took, on average, $337m.
-But, if you take out Roma and Black Panther, these figures come down to a much more interesting comparison with the previous four years’ best picture nominees.
+But, if you take out the outliers in Roma and Black Panther, these figures come down to a much more interesting comparison with the previous four years’ best picture nominees.
 The remaining six movies (The Favourite, A Star is Born, Vice, Blackkklansman, Green Book, and Bohemian Rhapsody) averaged $33.5m in production costs – almost identical to the $33.9m cost in the previous four years – but have so far taken an average $233m each.
-This is a substantial uptick from the $190m for previous years (and excludes the $1.1bn earnings from Black Panther), and is broadly reflective of global box office receipts, partly through an increase in audience numbers, but also reflective of increased investment to offer better cinema experiences and premium ticket prices.
+This is a substantial uptick from the $190m for previous years (and excludes the $1.3bn earnings from Black Panther), and is broadly reflective of global box office receipts.
 Cinema is having a moment.

-One more way of looking at the stats over the last five years is to rank the performance of the best picture nominees against the entirely fictitious NODS Index (Nominations for Oscars per Dollar Spent) and the NODE index (Nominations for Oscars by Earnings).
-Unsurprisingly, Roma does not fare well in the latter comparison – but is also not the worst performer in the first.
+One more way of looking at the stats over the last five years is to rank the performance of the best picture nominees against the entirely fictitious NODS Index (Nominations for Oscars per Dollar Spent) and the EON index (Earnings per Oscar Nomination).
+Unsurprisingly, Roma does not fare well in the latter comparison – but is also not the worst performer in the first. (‘Earnings’ is defined here as box office receipts minus production costs: it does not include marketing, distribution and other expenditure.)

 Top and bottom three films by spend per nomination (NODS), ranked most to least efficient.